-While starting my exploration, I found a book titled Fullstack D3 and Data Visualization that covers example use cases and invites readers to question the possibilities inherent to D3 and data visualization.
-This book soon became my Sherpa.
+While starting my initial exploration of data visualization, I found a book titled Fullstack D3 and Data Visualization that covers example use cases and invites readers to question the possibilities inherent to D3 and data visualization.

 Line Charts, Scatterplots, and Histogram Charts

 The book’s first three chapters help you get accustomed to D3 and guide you through illustrating your data so that it offers at-a-glance insights.
-While it does give you an example dataset, the book is also kind enough to provide a Python script so you can grab your data as well.
+While it gives you an example dataset, the book is also kind enough to provide a Python script so you can grab your data.

 Here, we’re looking at a line graph of weather data I found from the Saturn building in the Fremont neighborhood of Seattle (also home to GenUI’s headquarters).

 With D3, you can take this data and build a scatterplot that compares different dew points and relative humidity, as well as uses coloring to indicate whether or not cloud coverage was high on a given day.

 You can also build histogram charts and add in visual communication elements.
 I used lines to reflect the means for the dew point and humidity measurements that follow.